FAQs

 Also;

-– Stanwick Lakes (for walks and kids’ activities): half an hour
+– Stanwick Lakes (for walks and kids’ activities): 30 mins drive

-– Ride Leisure (inflatable water park): half an hour
+– Ride Leisure (inflatable water park): 30 mins drive

 Please follow the signs when you enter the site and park your vehicle in the dedicated car park.
 Please observe the 5mph speed limit and the one-way signs.
 Each camping booking includes 1 parking pass.
 If you are planning to bring more than one vehicle, please book this as an extra when completing your booking.